zpainter/iassist/content/about/general-assembly-minutes-2010.md

 The committee has developed over the last two years with lots of conversations since Stanford and Tampere.
 We have come up with a more sustainable model.
-We needed a better way to sustain participation from members from countries with developing economies and didn\'t previously have the funding and stamina to keep it going.
+We needed a better way to sustain participation from members from countries with developing economies and didn't previously have the funding and stamina to keep it going.
 We have a new mechanism, the Fellows Program.
 We are currently looking for new funding models and sources of funding.
 Also, we have a new co-chair, L. Woolfrey who spoke